perell2014/docCourseProject/index.md

 3. Rate of number of deaths within the amount of population in Barcelona, corresponding to the same age groups (TX01_14,TX15_44,TX45_74,TX75_XX,TXTOTAL)
 4. Confidence Interval (IC95)
 5. Comparative Mortality Ratio (RMC)
-6. Standardized mortality rate ponderated with the population of Barcelona in the year 1996 (TSTDTOTAL)
+6. Standardized mortality rate balanced with the population of Barcelona in the year 1996 (TSTDTOTAL)

 ---